SMAPPNYU/smappPy/README.md

 ]
 ```
 where there can be any number of JSON objects inside the array.
 The file above could be called "oauth-file.json" for extra clarity.

+## 12 hadestunnel.py and hadestunnel.sh

+These two scripts represent our tunneler that creates a tunnel into HPC.
+To make the tunnel work you need to put a file in your home directory
+that contains your HPC password and username in the ~/.ssh directory like so:

+~/.ssh/hpclogin.txt (~ is your home directory /User/YOUR_NAME)

+that looks like so (username on line one, password on line two):

+username
+password

-## 12 Facebook data
+## 13 Facebook data

 IN PROGRESS.
 Basic scripts exist to scrape data from facebook pages.